pydanny/presentations/confessions-joe-dev/README.md

 ## Can't remember things

+# Use markdown because

+# of ease and portability

+---

-# Use markdown because of ease/portability
+## Use markdown because of ease/portability

-- Even when I constantly wrote in RST I had to look stuff up
+# Even when I wrote in RST I had to look stuff up

+---

+## Use markdown because of ease/portability

-- Markdown is just easier to learn
+# Markdown is easy to learn

+---

+## Use markdown because of ease/portability

-- Reduce friction in your docs!
+# Reduce friction in your docs!

 ---